More About Me

 Career Path

-Before Rain.ai, I worked as a machine learning researcher at SK hynix, where I focused on the intersection of hardware, software, and CMOS image sensors (CIS) to enable efficient execution of cutting-edge computer vision workloads.
-Later, at SK hynix, I worked on the hardware-software codesign for implementating compression algorithms (LZ4 and ZSTD) in computational solid-state drives (SSD).
+Before Rain AI, I worked as a machine learning researcher at SK hynix, focusing on the intersection of hardware, software, and CMOS image sensors (CIS) to enable efficient execution of cutting-edge computer vision workloads.
+Later, I co-designed compression accelerators (LZ4 and ZSTD) for computational SSDs and explored processing-in-memory (PIM) concepts on Hybrid Memory Cubes (HBMs).

-In 2018, I also had the enriching experience of being a Software Engineering Intern at Google, specifically with the Video Understanding Team.
-There, I contributed to the design of DNN models for analyzing YouTube video content, a role that enhanced my expertise in machine learning and video analytics in a practical, high-impact setting.
+In 2018, I had the enriching experience of interning on Google’s Video Understanding Team, where I contributed to designing DNN models for YouTube video analysis—an opportunity that deepened my machine learning and video-analytics expertise in a high-impact setting.

 Academic Background